monome/crow/readme-development.md

 For longer chunks where you're uploading a whole script, use the `^^s <code> ^^e` sequence to run immediately.
 Alternatively, use `^^s <code> ^^w` if you want to write the script to flash so it persists across power cycles.
 The code block is limited to 8kB.

+There is a known bug on OSX & Windows machines where packets with length equal to a multiple of 64bytes will kill the USB connection.
+Before sending a packet over USB, check if (length % 64 == 0) and if so, add a trailing newline (`\n`) character to the stream.

 ### Signals

 The signal i/o for the input and output jacks happens in the `lib/io.c` file in